-US history is a dynamic and growing specialism, and we now have five permanent members of staff in this field: James Callanan (Cold War diplomatic history), Barbara Keys (US and international history), Jennifer Luff (modern American labour and politics), Gabriella Treglia (Native American history and the New Deal), and Kevin Waite (Civil War and Reconstruction).
+US history is a dynamic and growing specialism, and we have four permanent members of staff in this field: James Callanan (Cold War diplomatic history), Barbara Keys (US and international history), Gabriella Treglia (Native American history and the New Deal), and Kevin Waite (Civil War and Reconstruction).
 The group’s strength is enhanced by colleagues who work on transnational approaches, including Adrian Green (early American material culture and historical archaeology), Richard Huzzey (transatlantic abolitionism), and David Minto (Anglo-American history of sexuality).

 The development of East Asian history is one of the Department’s strategic priorities.
 We currently have four historians in this field.
 Research on East Asia includes the social and cultural history of early modern China, as well as the intellectual and cultural history of modern Japan.